winslowchurch/PygameCharacterAnimation/README.md

-# StayLemon 🍋🐶
-Pygame character animation mechanics
+# Pygame character animation mechanics 🍋🐶

 ## How to use
 - Clone this repository and cd into code